-St Mellitus College was borne out of a new vision for theological training, and out of a spirit of partnership.
+St Mellitus College was borne out of a new vision for theological training and formation, and out of a spirit of partnership.

 Named after the first Bishop of London, whose territory covered London and Essex, the College was founded in 2007 by the Bishops of London and Chelmsford.
 It emerged as the coming together of two institutions – North Thames Ministerial Training Course (NTMTC), based in the dioceses of London and Chelmsford, and St Paul’s Theological Centre (SPTC) which grew out of Holy Trinity Brompton.
 In 2012, St Mellitus College (SMC), London moved from shared spaces in other venues to a dedicated building in Earl’s Court.